 As a student in our Accelerated Bachelor of Science in Nursing (ABSN) program, nursing clinicals are paramount to your success because they grant you with the resources and tools needed to have a rewarding and lasting career as a registered nurse.
-To ensure that you start off on the right foot, here are six things you can expect from your nursing clinicals at Madonna University.
+To ensure that you start off on the right foot, here are five things you can expect from your nursing clinicals at Madonna University.

 When it comes to traditional nursing programs, most schools don’t have students start nursing clinicals until the second year of their education.
 However, our Accelerated BSN program lets you start interacting with patients at the end of your first semester.
 Many prospective ABSN students look at this as a huge advantage.
 Why?
 Because starting nursing clinicals sooner helps you build confidence earlier and lets you know what’s expected of you not only as a nursing student, but as a registered nurse.